About the MAFF file format

 About the Mozilla Archive Format add-on

-The Mozilla Archive Format add-on is an independently developed program that can be installed on the Firefox and SeaMonkey browsers to open and save MAFF and MHTML archives.
+The Mozilla Archive Format add-on is an independently developed program that can be installed on Firefox Extended Support Release (ESR) to open and save MAFF and MHTML archives.

-The ability to save web pages as MAFF or MHTML will be disabled by default in Firefox.
+The option to save web pages as MAFF or MHTML will be disabled by default.

-- The ability to save as MAFF or MHTML can be re-enabled from the options of the add-on, keeping in mind that Firefox Quantum will not be able to open the pages saved in this way.
+- The ability to save as MAFF or MHTML can be enabled again from the options of the add-on, keeping in mind that current versions of Firefox and future versions of Firefox ESR will not be able to open the pages saved in this way.

-You will be asked to convert your saved pages to view them in Firefox Quantum.
+You will be asked to convert your saved pages to view them in future versions of Firefox.

 A guided procedure can be used to convert your saved pages to a different file format.
-By default, the procedure will look for MAFF and MHTML archives and convert them to HTML pages which can be opened with any browser, including Firefox Quantum.
+By default, the procedure will look for MAFF and MHTML archives and convert them to HTML pages which can be opened with any browser.

 You should always keep a backup copy of the originals, because in some cases the styling might not be replicated accurately.
 Read the documentation for details.